How to Master SKU Management for Your Ecommerce Business

 A “stock keeping unit” or SKU is an alphanumeric code that retailers use to track products from supplier to warehouse to customer.
 Often, SKUs consist of eight characters—both letters and numbers.

 It doesn’t matter if you’re a brand new business owner or a skilled retail veteran, if you make your own products or stick to dropshipping, you likely have a SKU management system in place or know you need one.
-You may understand the basics of SKUs, but few know why they’re critical to inventory management and how they work behind the scenes.
+You may understand the basics of SKUs, but few know why they’re critical to ecommerce stock management and how they work behind the scenes.

 Are SKUs Universal?